-- Flavorings: Amp up the flavor with crushed red pepper flakes, olives, sun dried tomatoes, cheddar cheese or even pine nuts.
+- Flavorings: Amp up the flavor with crushed red pepper flakes, lemon juice, balsamic vinegar, olives, sun dried tomatoes, cheddar cheese or even pine nuts.

 Sauteed mushrooms and onions makes for a great side dish, but you can even use it as a topping for pizza, stir it into pasta, or serve it over a juicy steak.
 The possibilities are endless!

 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below & a review in the comments section further down the page.